mapillary/mapillary_tools/README.md

 ```

 ##### Downloading by image key
 You can download any images which belong to an organization (whether private or public) by using this command.
-This command download **private images by default**, to download publicly uploaded images from the given organization you need to pass `--private=false` flag.
+This command downloads **private images by default**, to download publicly uploaded images from the given organization you need to pass `--private=false` flag.
 There are some access restrictions when it comes to downloading the data: you have to be authenticated as an organization admin/member to download the imagery.
-Contributors don't have access to these command.
+Contributors don't have access to this command.
 Attempting to download an organization image (whether public/private) as a contributor will yield an `You don't have sufficient organization access to download this image` error.

 ```bash
 mapillary_tools download --by_property key \